Timmy-Bergkvist/Pralinorskan-app/README.md

 #### Project sections:

+  - Header and navbar:
+  A logo that are displayed on the left side and on click will redirect the user to home page.

+  Three links are displayed Home, Products and Special Offers and on click will redirect the user to home page, Special Offers page.
+Clicking products link a drop down menu will be displayed with different products alternatives.

+  A cart logo that are displayed on the right side and on click will redirect the user to cart page.

+  If user is logged in a user logo are displayed on the right side and on click a dropdown menu will be displayed with three options.
+Profile details, Order History and Logout.

+  If user is logout a Login and Register links are displayed.

+  - Homepage:
-  - Homepage: Containing a welcome message and a button that will redirect the user to product site and different options for products.
+  Containing a welcome message and a button that will redirect the user to all product page.
+  In the middle of the page there will be four images of the stores best selling products.

   - Products: Containing all products that the store is selling.